buildwithjuno/hacks/README.md

 ## Canister to Satellite

+⚠️ This method has never been tested and is not yet functional.
+Reach out Juno first if you wish to use it. ⚠️

 This hack aims to transform an existing canister on the IC mainnet into a Juno satellite that can be administered by a developer and their mission control.

 1. Collect following principals on Juno's console: